ethereum/ERCs/ERCS/erc-xxxx.md

 enabling easy migration to post-quantum cryptography and eventually deprecation of Externally Owned Accounts altogether.

-There are also some actions that are only applicable in the context of Native Account Abstraction, which requires a creation of new JSON-RPC API methods.
+There are also some actions that are only applicable in the context of Native Account Abstraction, which require a creation of new JSON-RPC API methods.

 ## Specification